India's City Union says hit by fraudulent remittances via SWIFT system

-MUMBAI, Feb 17 (Reuters) - India’s City Union Bank Ltd on Saturday said it had suffered three “fraudulent remittances” of nearly $2 million that had been pushed through the SWIFT financial platform.
+MUMBAI (Reuters) - India’s City Union Bank Ltd said on Saturday it had suffered three “fraudulent remittances” of nearly $2 million that had been pushed through the SWIFT financial platform.

 City Union said the transfers had been made through correspondent banks even though the Indian lender had not requested the transfers.